-The reasons for binging are complicated and it may be difficult to manage your binging on your own.
+The reasons for bingeing are complicated and it may be difficult to manage your bingeing on your own.
 Managing your eating habits may include speaking to a professional.
 It may be helpful for you to talk with a medical doctor, dietitian, nutritionist or mental health professional.
-They should be able to help you work out the best way to manage your binging.
+They should be able to help you work out the best way to manage your bingeing.
 There are a number of options for doing this and by talking it through you can find the best one for you.
 There are also things you can do to help yourself get your eating under control.

 Avoid skipping meals.
 If you can, try to avoid missing meals.
 Skipping a meal may make you hungry later on in the day which could result in binge eating.